-The District complies with various restrictions on deposits and investments, which are imposed by the state statutes as follows:
+The District complies with various regulations on deposits and investments, which are imposed by the state statutes as follows:

-Deposits - All deposits with financial institutions must be collateralized in an amount at least equal to uninsured deposits.
+$\underline{\text{Deposits}}$ - All deposits with financial institutions must be collateralized in an amount at least equal to uninsured deposits.

 Investments - The District may invest in bonds of the State of Missouri or any wholly owned corporation of the United States; or in other short-term obligations of the United States.